 Since our brain takes cues from our environment, it’s crucial to create a workspace that keeps your productivity up, but also signals as soon as you walk in the door that it’s “go-time,” all while not making you want to run for the hills!

-So, to help you set up a distinct home office space that propels you into an inspired workflow, we’re dishing out our top tips for setting up and organizing your home office.
+So, to help you set up a distinct home office space that propels you into an inspired workflow, we’re dishing out our best home office organization ideas.

 **Click to auto scroll by section

 Before selecting a dedicated home office space, make a list of requirements you need to stay focused and be efficient.
 This list will help you avoid wasting time on rooms that won’t work in the long run.
 You may find the current playroom makes a better office than the spare.

 Everyone knows a quiet and distraction-free home office is best, but consider all of the nitty-gritty details like the number of electrical outlets your gadgets require, the square feet of your desk(s), what type of lighting you work best in, or if you need to welcome clients.

 🎨Your home office environment should echo your job requirements.
 A designer may need extra desk space and creative design, while a psychiatrist may want more seating with shelves to display books.
 Create your office essentials list based on you and your employer’s expectations.

 Now that you know where your new home office set up is going to be and your needs are listed out, it’s time to get to work.
 Declutter and dispose of things that don’t have a place in the new office like old desks, computers, broken bookcases, and more.

 Take it one drawer at a time and make piles for keep, donate, trash, and recycle.
 Doesn’t work?
 Repair it or throw it in its pile.
 Also, if you haven’t heard of Marie Kondo’s philosophy of only keeping what brings you joy, then this might be the last wagon for you to hop on.